-TweetFeed (0xDanielLopez/TweetFeed) is an open-source AI project on GitHub.
-Repository summary: TweetFeed collects Indicators of Compromise (IOCs) shared by the infosec community at Twitter.
+TweetFeed is a developer engineering workflows repository at 0xDanielLopez/TweetFeed; GitHub metadata summarizes it as: TweetFeed collects Indicators of Compromise (IOCs) shared by the infosec community at Twitter.
 Here you will find malicious URLs, domains, IPs, and SHA256/MD5 hashes.
-Its focus includes team collaboration integrations.
-It is suitable for extension, integration, and iterative delivery in real workflows.
+GitHub metadata shows about 658 stars.
+The project homepage is https://tweetfeed.live/.

 License